amazon-ion/ion-tests/iontestdata/good/typecodes/README.md

 The files in this folder are used to test all of the good type descriptors for Ion 1.0.
 Each file contains a valid Ion [Value Stream](http://amzn.github.io/ion-docs/docs/binary.html#value-streams).
-Where possible, all representations are made up of invalid type descriptors to ensure readers are reading the proper lengths without relying on an implementation for reading the representation.
+Where possible, all representations are made up of invalid type descriptors (`12`, `30`, `E1`, `FF`) to ensure readers are reading the proper lengths without relying on an implementation for reading the representation.
 Symbols are an exception; writing a symbol table with a large `max_id` adds unwanted complexity to the tests.
+For example, by choosing an invalid type descriptor, `FF`, as the int representation in `2E 8E FF FF FF FF FF FF FF FF FF FF FF FF FF FF`,  a reader that gets the length incorrect is more likely to fail by skipping to a `FF` rather than to part of the representation that also happens to be a valid type descriptor.
 Symbols are split into 2 files, one for small Symbol representations and one for larger Symbol representations.

 ## T0 - null / nop padding